rhel-labs/instruqt/satellite-advanced-testing/06-iss-export/assignment.md

 ansible-playbook createandpublishissexport.yml
 ```

-Create and Inter-Satellite Sync export
+Create an Inter-Satellite Sync export
 ======================================

 Now we'll export the content view `ISS Export` as an ISS export.